-Since emergencies will occur, preplanning is necessary to prevent possible disaster.
+Since emergencies will occur, preplanning is necessary.
 An urgent need for rapid decisions, shortage of time, and lack of resources and trained personnel can lead to chaos during an emergency.
 Time and circumstances in an emergency mean that normal channels of authority and communication cannot be relied upon to function routinely.
-The stress of the situation can lead to poor judgement resulting in severe losses.
+The stress of the situation can lead to poor judgment resulting in severe losses.

-An emergency plan specifies procedures for handling sudden unexpected situations.
-The objective is to reduce the possible consequences of the emergency by:
+An emergency plan specifies procedures for handling sudden or unexpected situations.
+The objective is to be prepared to:

 Development of the plan begins with a vulnerability assessment.
-This results of the study will show:
+The results of the study will show:

 From this analysis, appropriate emergency procedures can be established.